Skip to main content

 Starting Your SAM Project

-After configuring your Bedrock agent integration, build and run your SAM project:
+After configuring your Bedrock agent integration, run your SAM project:

 Testing the Integration